Build your organisation’s data literacy at scale

 - Employees looking to build confidence and technical skills to work with data effectively

-- Employees that want to progress into more technical, data-driven roles
+- Employees wanting to progress into more technical, data-driven roles

-We deliver all of our programmes online, helping our clients offer flexible and inclusive programmes open to all of their staff.
-We believe that the gold standard for online delivery is to offer a mix of experiential learning, coaching, technical mentorship and peer support.
+We deliver all of our programmes online, helping our clients offer flexible and inclusive data literacy training open to all of their staff.
+We believe the gold standard for online delivery is to offer a mix of experiential learning, coaching, technical mentorship and peer support.

-Our curriculum is developed by our leading Faculty, made up of data scientists in leading industry positions and academics from some of the top universities in the world.
-Our curriculum is continuously updated and reiterated to incorporate the most cutting-edge skills.
+Our data literacy curriculum is developed by our leading faculty, composed of data scientists in leading industry positions and academics from some of the top universities in the world.
+Our curriculum is continuously updated and reiterated to incorporate the latest skills.

 We take a modular approach to how we offer our curriculum.
-The full Data Essentials Academy learning pathway includes all of the below modules.
+The full Level 3 Data Citizen Apprenticeship includes all of the below modules.
 We also offer curated shorter tracks and can offer a fully tailored pathway based on a skills gap analysis.

 - The Value of Data

 Understand the value of data and the way digital technologies are fundamentally changing the global economy, market structures and creating new opportunities.

 - Future of Learning and Careers in Data

 Join, manipulate and summarise datasets using the Pandas library.

 - Data Concepts